 The second part is called the front end, which is the opposite.
 Users will be visually impacted by whatever changes you make to the front end.
 React and Angular are frameworks used in the front end of application development projects.

-Below, you’ll learn how they’re similar, difference, and which one is beneficial for your project.
+Below, you’ll learn how they’re similar, different, and which one is beneficial for your project.

 Here are some noticeable characteristics of React:

 - React leverages quick rendering via existing React components.

 - React is completely SEO friendly with super fast load speeds from data-binding features.

 - React uses simpler code than Angular, which is great for software developers.

 Angular vs React: How are They Different?